gurrenm3/x86_x64-Assembly-VSCode-Template/README.md

     Follow the steps in the "Requirements" section above to download and install all the necessary tools.

 2. **Clone or Download the Template**:
-    Clone the repository or download the template as a ZIP file and extract it to your desired project location.
+    Click the green "Use this Template" button on the top right of this page.
+Alternatively, you can clone the repository or download the template as a ZIP file and extract it to your desired project location.

 3. **Open in Visual Studio Code**:
     Open the project folder in Visual Studio Code.